mozilla-releng/scrum/README.md

 ## Sprint process

 ### Planning a sprint
-During the previous sprint, one or more Future sprint champions do the work organize the issues into epics, and epics into new milestones.
+During the previous sprint, one or more Future sprint champions do the work organize the issues into epics, and epics into new sprints.
 User stories are discussed and converted into Epics.
-New issues are filed or existing issues are tagged against the upcoming milestone.
+New issues are filed or existing issues are tagged against the upcoming sprint.

 Zenhub allows setting dependencies between issues.
 While we need to be careful to avoid having _too many_ dependencies within a given sprint to avoid blocking work, we should leverage dependencies to help reveal the critical path for sprints.